 The longevity of these discs is relatively uncertain.
 However, one study has examined the stability of BD-Rs under accelerated aging conditions.
 This study examined about 20 brands of single-layer recordable Blu-rays and five brands of dual-layer BD-Rs.
 All the discs, showed poor relative stability compared to many other optical discs.
 Even the recordable Blu-ray with the gold metal reflective layer did not perform well.
 In terms of a lifetime value, the average lifetime range is approximated at 10 to 20 years.
 The disc with the gold metal layer would be at the upper end of this range

-In conclusion, because this format has not been adopted widely in the marketplace and because the longevity of the media is uncertain, it is best to wait a while until using this type of disc as a long-term storage format.
+In conclusion, because this format has not been adopted widely in the marketplace and because the longevity of the media appear to be very low, compared to other types of optical discs, it is best to wait a while until using this type of disc as a long-term storage format.

 DVD formats or digital versatile disc formats started to become available in 1997 with the introduction of the DVD movie disc.

 A DVD or CD Wallet and DVD CD album are two methods for storing optical discs.
 However, are these acceptable and safe methods for disc storage?

 CD storage cases or CD jewel cases are the recommended way of storing your CDs or DVDs in order to prevent deterioration.